RuiRioPina/LAPR2-20-21/docs/SprintB/US_3/US_3.md

 ### 1.3.
 Acceptance Criteria

-* AC1:The client must become a system user.
+* AC1: The client must become a system user.
 The "auth" component available on the repository must be reused (without modifications).
-* AC2:The password should have ten alphanumeric characters.
+* AC2: The password should have ten alphanumeric characters.
+* AC3: Citizen Card: 16 digit number
+* AC4: NHS: 10 digit number
+* AC5: TIN: 10 digit number
+* AC6: Birth day - in which format: DD/MM/YY
+* AC7: Sex - should only be Male/Female or include more options.
+Male/Female
+* AC8: Phone number: 11 digit number
+* AC9: The sex is opcional.
+All other fields are required.

 ### 1.4.
 Found out Dependencies